TritonDataCenter/pkgsrc.smartos.org/changes/index.markdown

 ### Disabled -fomit-frame-pointer in GCC

-We have disabled the -fomit-frame-pointer option globally in GCC 4.7 on SmartOS.
+We have disabled the -fomit-frame-pointer option globally in GCC 4.7 on illumos.
 This micro-optimisation creates binaries which are useless for debugging as the frame pointer is crucial for producing stack traces, and the potential performance gains are simply not worth the loss of observability.

-All of the SmartOS packages produced in pkgsrc-2013Q4 are built with this compiler, so any packages which happened to use this option will now be built correctly.
+All of the illumos packages produced in pkgsrc-2013Q4 are built with this compiler, so any packages which happened to use this option will now be built correctly.